laxuanlinh/thoughtmachine/vault_core.md

 ## Posting objects
 - There are 3 types of objects when dealing with Postings API
     - Posting: the smallest object, represents debit or credit, it also has asset type (Commercial bank, reward point ...), denomination (currency), amount, account ID/address, phase
-    - Posting instruction: the building block of any transaction, it contains 1 or more Postings, it also contains type such as Inbound/Outbound authorization, Release/Settlement, Adjustment, Transfer and Custom Instructions
+    - Postings Instruction: the building block of any transaction, it contains 1 or more Postings, it also contains type such as Inbound/Outbound authorization, Release/Settlement, Adjustment, Transfer and Custom Instructions
-    - Posting instruction batch: contains 1 or more Posting instructions, if 1 of these instructions fails, the whole batch will fail.
+    - Postings Instruction Batch: contains 1 or more Postings Instructions, if 1 of these instructions fails, the whole batch will fail.
 The batch captures the result of the instruction being posted, either accepted or rejected

 ## Posting types
 - There are 9 posting types, can be divided further into 2 categories Standalone (s) or Chainable (c)